a-shamshurin/csharp-snippets/README.md

 1. You can write in Visual Studio a snippet shortcut like ```cw`` and then press double TAB using the keyboard.
 2. Also, you can use another way.
 With a code file open in the editor, choose Snippets > Insert Snippet from the right-click menu, then My Code Snippets.
 Then, select a snippet and double-click it.

+# Use cases
+Here you can find the most common snippets for your code like Debug.WriteLine("Hi") or the dispose pattern

 # How to contribute

 It is enough to use a text editor to write code snippets.